 - Incremental design flow is supported where users can update the circuit design in KLayout, redo steps 2 and 3 with reusing the test benches that they have already defined.

-Layout-driven component design flow
+Component design flow

 The list below describes the steps taken in KLayout and Lumerical Multiphysics Simulators as part of the KLayout & Lumerical layout-driven component design flow.